Anas-Shakeel/maketree-cli/CONTRIBUTING.md

 -   **Testing:**
     All contributions must include tests (if applicable) and pass our test suite.

--   **Run tests using pytest:**
+    Run tests using `pytest` in the root directory:

     ```sh
     pytest
     ```

--   Make sure all tests pass locally before opening a pull request.
+    Make sure all tests pass locally before opening a pull request.
--   Feel free to add or update unit tests if you are adding new features or fixing bugs.
+    Feel free to add or update unit tests if you are adding new features or fixing bugs.

 -   **Documentation:**
     If your changes affect the usage of Maketree, please update the documentation accordingly.